eduardz1/Master-Thesis/chapters/sota.typ

   #set text(hyphenate: false)
   Hybridizable Discontinuous Galerkin Methods Applied to the Acoustic Wave Problem])  <hdg-section>

 The software relies on the @HDG method for the discretization of the wave equation in the frequency domain.
-Let us consider the acoustic wave equation, given by the pressure field $p$, solution to:
+Let us consider the acoustic wave equation, given by the scalar pressure field $p$, solution to:

 $
   - nabla dot 1/(rho(bold(x))) nabla p(bold(x)) - omega^2 / kappa(bold(x)) p(bold(x)) = g(bold(x)) .
 $ <acoustic-wave-equation>

 Here the medium is characterized by the density $rho$ and the bulk modulus $kappa$ while $g$ represents the source.
-The angular frequency is represented with $omega$ and corresponds to $2 pi f$, where $f$ corresponds to the frequency.
-The symbol $p$ is used to represent the scalar pressure field.
+The angular frequency is represented with $omega$ and corresponds to $2 pi f$, where $f$ is the frequency. //The symbol $p$ is used to represent the scalar pressure field.

 To solve numerically the wave propagation problem, one needs to discretize the equation.
 Several methods exist for solving such @PDE:pl, common ways include: